MayankKr8/mayankkr8.github.io/_posts/2020-01-8-reading-list.markdown

 While goodreads provides great lists, it doesn't have an abandoned list (or maybe I am too noob to find), which if true, is a good gesture of respect towards books and authors.
 However, I am too new into the reading world for this.
 So as I progress, I will keep udating a list of books I have read and the books I abandoned, with preferably a reason (I will try my best, no guarantees though).

 I have got some great friends, with very good recommendations, so I will be trusting them.
 I get my dose of drama from the movies and shows I watch so I have chosen non-fiction to be the genre to begin with.
-Why choose agenre at all you ask?
+Why choose a genre at all you ask?
 I really want to hold on to this habbit/hobby and from what I believe, making it more organised will help me cross the tipping point easily.
 So I begin this journey.

-Update(29 Jan 2020) I thought I will begin with non-fiction, but turns out I am sort of a sucker for stories.
+**Update(29 Jan 2020)** I thought I will begin with non-fiction, but turns out I am sort of a sucker for stories.

 _Hey, stories can be enightening too_